Theldus/preloader/README.md

 - Operating System: Linux-only
 - Architectures supported: ARM32 (armv6), Aarch64 (armv8), i386, x86-64 and RISC-V (RV64I+C)
-- Libraries supported: GNU libc, Bionic, and uClibc-ng (do not work on Musl)
+- Libraries supported: GNU libc, Bionic, and uClibc-ng (do not work on Musl[^muslnote])
 - System tools: Bash, grep, cut, any version
 - GNU Make

+[^muslnote]: Unlike GNU libc, Bionic, and uClibc, Musl's dynamic loader loads libraries after the '_start' of the program, rather than before.
+This results in the preloader's main loop not being invoked.
+While it is possible to fix this by rearranging the main loop, it would require significant code changes, which are currently not feasible.

 ## Should I use it?